MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/understand-the-deployment-process.md

 * For a list of unsupported items, see [unsupported items](#unsupported-items).

-* The deployment fails if any of the items have circular or self dependencies.
+* The deployment fails if any of the items have circular or self dependencies (for example, item A references item B and item B references item A).

 ### Semantic model limitations